Endogen/OpenCryptoBot/commands.md

 None

 **Description**
-Show Return on Investment for given coin.
-Will only work if the coin had an ICO.
+Show Return on Investment for a cryptocurrency.
+Will only work if the cryptocurrency had an ICO.

 **Syntax**
 `/roi <symbol>`

 **Examples**
-Show Return on Investment for a coin
+Show Return on Investment for LOKI
 `/roi loki`

 ## `/se`